 Epicerie Ludo: Enjoy French food all the year!
 Members and students of AF de Manchester have a 10% discount by production of their card.

 63 Degrés: Enjoy the French gastronomy during a smart and charming dinner.
-Members and students of AF de Manchester have a 10% discount by production of their card.
+Members and students of AF de Manchester have a 10% discount by production of their card (valid for 2 people).

 Manchester French Connection: A website by the University of Manchester which list all the events in Manchester linked to France or Francphonie.
 No to be missed!